-Tip: Download the Rome to Rio app, part of my 5 Essential Apps for Traveling in Mexico recommendations and use it for bus schedules.
+Southerner Says: Download the Rome to Rio app, part of my 5 Essential Apps for Traveling in Mexico and use it for bus routes and schedules.

-To get there, I decided to take an Uber.
+I had been in Puerto Vallarta a few days so in order to get there, I decided to take an Uber.
+Some Uber drivers might not want to go that far so just ask your driver.
+I had an Uber come pick me up at my hotel in Vallarta and he was willing to take me.
 I also made arrangements for the same driver to pick me up at a designated time and take me back to Vallarta.
 Since the road between Jalisco and Nayarit is a two lane, traffic can be a little heavy in some of the small towns.
 It takes about an hour from Puerto Vallarta and costs $500 to $600 pesos one way.
 That’s roughly $25 to $30 USD.
-You might be able to find a taxi that would take you but i think it would cost a lot more.
+You might be able to find a taxi that would take you but it would cost a lot more.

-Once there, if you plan on doing a little more exploring, you can rent an ATV or a golf cart to get around.
-You should have no problem finding a rental place.
-There are a lot of them in town.
-I personally just walked everywhere and felt completely safe, even at night.
+Once there, if you plan on doing a little more exploring, you can rent an ATV or a golf cart to get around if you don’t want to walk.
+There are a lot of rental places in town.
+Personally, I just walked everywhere and felt completely safe, even at night.

-I stayed at M Boutique Hotel which I booked through Booking.com.
-The hotel, located about a five minute walk from downtown, has five individual rooms in a four story building, over a business located on the first floor.
-Because of this layout, I would consider it more apartment than hotel but with some shared spaces common in a hostel.
+I stayed at M Boutique Hotel.
+The hotel, located about a five minute walk from downtown, has five individual rooms in a four story building.
+It’s located over a business on the first floor.
+Because of this layout, I would consider it more apartment than hotel but with some shared spaces that are common in a hostel.
 The rooms are huge and sleep at least four people.
 Each floor has a nice large shared kitchen and living area.
 It would be a great place for a long term stay or if you had a family or couples traveling together.
 You could have the entire floor with your individual space but a common area to hang out and cook in.

 Umbrellas and chairs were available in the common area for you to carry with you to the beach.
 If you are arriving late, make sure you make arrangements with the business downstairs because they handle check-ins and are typically only there during regular business hours.
 The bus station is nearby, as well as an Oxxo (convenience store).

-You could also book through AirBnb.
-I met and talked with a lot of other people traveling who had booked through them and they were very pleased with their accomodations.
+Airbnbs are also very popular in Sayulita.
+I met and talked with several other people who had booked through them and they were very pleased with their accomodations.

-Choosing a restaurant in Sayulita can be a difficult task because there are so many places to choose from.
+Sayulita maybe small but there are plenty of restaurants to go around.
+In fact, choosing can be downright difficult because there are so many to choose from.
 I had some of the best seafood of my entire trip there because everything is fresh caught and local.
 There’s also a good mix of old school restaurants and newer trendy places.

 Breakfast: Café El Expresso has great coffee and an awesome breakfast sandwich that they serve all day.
 I like to eat breakfast late so that’s a win in my book and enough for me to go twice.
 They have free WiFi (huge bonus) and you can sit at a table or if you are alone, like I was, you can sit at the bar that faces the street.
 Great for people watching.
 There’s also a walk up window on the side or the building for coffee, smoothies and ordering to go food.

 All through town, you will see fresh fruit juice and smoothie stands.
 Don’t miss a chance to taste some of the best fruit and “jugo” you’ve ever had.
-One of my favorite things is a green juice made from celery, cucumber, fresh orange juice and lime.
+If you are new to juicing, try a cucumber, fresh orange juice and lime green drink.
 Some places throw in nopales (cactus) or parsley.
-So good!
 It’s the perfect pre-breakfast or if you just don’t feel like eating- if you know what I mean- drink.

-Dinner: One of the best things you can do when traveling is ask the locals where they like to go or just look at the clientele.
-You can bet if locals are spending their money there then it’s going to be good.
-Emiliano’s had a lot of locals, so I stopped in on my first night in town.
+Dinner: One of the best ways you can find a good restaurant is ask the locals where they like to go.
+You can also just look around at the clientele.
+You can bet if locals are spending their money there then it’s bound to be good.
+Emiliano’s had a lot of locals, so I stopped in on a whim my first night in town.
 They have cute street side tables and a small bar out front, that once again, is great for someone traveling solo.
 I had mahi mahi or dorado in Spanish, with rice and beans and some of the best guacamole I’ve ever had.
 It cost about $150 pesos or $10 USD for dinner and one beer.
 They are cash only.

-El Costeno is said to be the oldest restaurant in Sayulita.
+My Uber driver had recommended El Costeno so I went there the second night for dinner.
+It’s said to be the oldest restaurant in Sayulita.
 In fact, there’s a sign that says if you come to Sayulita and don’t eat here, then you didn’t really visit Sayulita.
 Located on the beach, it’s a great place to watch the sunset while drinking a Pacifico.
 They also claim to have the biggest margaritas in town.
 According to my server, it’s six liters and has at least a whole bottle of tequila in it.
 They are only open till 8:30 pm so plan accordingly.
 My fish and beer set me back about $150 pesos or $10 USD.
-Credit cards accepted.
+Credit cards accepted

-If dancing and a lot of people are not your thing, Aria Lounge, just around the corner from Don Patos, had live music in a more relaxed, chill atmosphere.
+If dancing is not your thing, Aria Lounge around the corner, had live music in a more relaxed, chill atmosphere.

 Part of my 48 hours in Sayulita was spent visiting Isla Marieta National Park located off the coast of Nayarit.
 You could arrange a similar tour by going over to Punta Mita (instructions in my post).